noahfm/continuation-screener/README.md

 ### Tactical Observations

-* **Positive Skew:** A key to the strategy is prioritizing quality wins.
-Consequently, the strategy maintains a 'Fat Tail' distribution.
-While the win rate sits at ~34%, the average winning trade is significantly larger than the average loss, ensuring the equity curve remains upward-sloping.
-Notice that this is ensured by entry near EMA 9, and therefore an entry near the Stop.
+* **Positive Skew:** The strategy maintains an elite 4.4-to-1 Reward-to-Risk ratio.
+By entering on the EMA reclaim and capping losses at $\approx 1\%$, the average win (4.03%) dwarfing the average loss (0.91%) ensures a robust, upward-sloping equity curve even with an approximately **37% win rate**.
-* **Momentum Efficiency:** The jump in **Sharpe Ratio (1.69)** during the 2025–2026 period suggests that the "Stacked EMA" filter is highly effective at capturing alpha in the current high-volatility environment, although the strategy maintains outperformance compared with SPY over the same period.
+* **Momentum Efficiency:** A 1.91 Sharpe Ratio over the verified 3-year backtest significantly exceeds the professional benchmark of 1.0.
+This suggests the "Stacked EMA" filter and Macro SPY filter successfully side-step choppy regimes, providing high returns relative to the volatility taken.
-* **Risk-Adjusted Outperformance:** Clearing a Sharpe of 1.0 being the industry benchmark for a professional-grade strategy, I am more than pleased with the results.
-Reaching 1.69 indicates that the strategy provides high returns relative to the risk (volatility) taken.
-The longer term 1.09 indicates a more consistent return over a more steady growth period.
-This insinuates that the strategy in fact benefitted from the V-shaped dip and recovery of early to mid 2025.
+* **Risk-Adjusted Outperformance:** Clearing a Sharpe of 1.0 as the industry benchmark for a professional-grade strategy, the verified results are exceptional.
+Reaching a Sharpe of 1.91 indicates that the strategy provides high returns relative to the volatility taken.
+This long-term consistency, paired with a Profit Factor of 2.78, proves the strategy is not just lucky but structurally sound.
+It successfully capitalized on the sustained momentum of 2023 and the V-shaped recovery periods of 2025, maintaining an upward-sloping equity curve across multiple market regimes.
 ### Audit Logs
 The full trade-by-trade execution logs for these periods are available for review in the root directory:
 * `backtest_trades_2023_to_2026.csv`